ATM-Tech/aidenmadaffri.com/content/posts/Tree-style-tabs-and-why-you-should-rethink-how-you-manage-browser-tabs.md

 #### Credit

 I have adopted this configuration from [/u/infogulch](https://www.reddit.com/user/infogulch) on Reddit in his [post](https://www.reddit.com/r/FirefoxCSS/comments/bhtba7/minimal_tree_tabs/) where he details his setup.
-For more detailed configuration instructions and description, you should head there.
+For more detailed configuration instructions and descriptions, you should head there.

 <a id="org57d3b17"></a>

 ## Conclusion

 Tree Style Tabs are a new technology I began to use that I now wonder how I lived without.
-For being such an essential tool, why should my browser tabs not provide me with as much organization as possible.
-I would highly recommend anyone who feels like their tabs could use organization to try out TST.
+For being such an essential tool, why should my browser tabs not provide me with as much organization as possible?
+I would highly recommend anyone who feels like their tabs could use more structured organization to try out TST.
 You might find that it changes how you use your browser.